More companies donate to Georgia's StopCov fund

 By Tamilla Mammadova – Trend:

-The funds raised for the StopCoV fund will be used to help vulnerable groups of the populations during the coronavirus outbreak in Georgia.
+The funds raised for the StopCoV fund are to be used to help vulnerable groups of the populations during the coronavirus outbreak in Georgia.

-In addition to the companies, private individuals have also donated to the fund, announced the press office of the foundation.
+In addition, private individuals have also donated to the fund, announced the press office of the foundation.

 On March 21, Georgia declared a state of emergency until April 21 to prevent the spread of coronavirus.